Guide for buying land, a house or a business on Koh Chang.

 Three things . . .

 Once we’d got Baan Rim Nam any subsequent purchases didn’t take a long time to decide on.
-That’s because once you know an area well and what’s value for money, then it’s pretty easy to assess if something that is in your budget is worth buying.
+That’s because once you know an area well and what’s value for money, then it’s pretty easy to assess if something that is in your budget is worth buying or not.

 If we came to Koh Chang now with 1 Million Baht to our name, we wouldn’t be able to afford to buy anything.